Current timestamp: 14/07/2026 00:20:20

 • Priority:

-There has been an increase in concern around drug related anti-social behaviour in the Lambourn area, particularly in the area of Market Place and the Church Yard. - Residents have raised concern that there has been an increase in anti social behaviour which is being fuelled by people using drugs in the area.
+There has been an increase in concern around anti-social use of vehicles in the Lambourn area, particularly in the area of High Street. - Residents have raised concern that there has been an increase in vehicles driving anti socially.
+This includes speeding and cars being used without the correct documentation.

 Action taken:

-This Priority has been added to the Patrol Plan and the Neighbourhood team have been proactively patrolling at different times of the day as well as dealing robustly when encountering ASB in the area.
+The Neighbourhood team have been proactively patrolling at different times of the day as well as dealing robustly when encountering ASB in the area.
+We are utilising covert and overt opportunities to catch offenders.

 Footer navigation